One day a character decides that he's going to set a world record. Oh, the hijinks

 - Subverted in one episode of Lizzie McGuire where her brother and his friend try to get in the Guiness book of World Records.
 His parents say he won the world record for most world record attempts.
 When they open the book though they quickly close it in front of him.
 As it turns out someone already had that record, poking fun at how cliché this trope is.

-- Hermans Head: Herman is out to set a world record for continuous working at one sitting.
-He discovers that one of his colleagues is planning to sing at a night club, and leaving work to watch her would preclude him breaking the record.
-He watches her anyway.
+- Herman's Head: After a man dies suddenly in their office building, Herman and his friends decide to do something to "make their mark" while they can.
+Herman sets out to set a world record for continuous working at one sitting.
+His colleague Louise is planning to sing at a night club, and if he leaves work to watch her, it would preclude him breaking the record.
+He goes to watch her anyway.
 The next day, the record book authorities come in, and Herman wonders why.
-Turns out that he broke a record: eating the most sunflower seeds in one sitting!
+Turns out that he broke a record after all: eating the most sunflower seeds in one sitting!
 He'd been eating them the entire time.
+When they ask his name for the book, he gives them the name of the poor fellow who'd died.

 - In an episode of Sanford and Son, Fred attempted to set the record for longest time staying awake.
 He missed the mark by less than a minute, yet Bubba and Roger (the son of Lamont's girlfriend) each set their own records in their efforts to help Fred along (Bubba for most repetitions of one song, Roger for marathon basketball bouncing).
 Note how the man from Guiness took Roger and Bubba's word for how long they'd been at their particular tasks, but wouldn't give Fred the benefit of the doubt for a minute's worth of consciousness.

-- On The Brady Bunch, Bobby and Cindy failed to break the record for consecutive hours on a seesaw, but they set a record for consecutive hours by children on a seesaw.
+- Bobby and Cindy failed to break the record for consecutive hours on a seesaw, but they set a record for consecutive hours by children on a seesaw.
 Plus they were in the newspaper.

 - iCarly had a variation.
 After failing to break the record for longest continuous webcast, the Records Books official noted that Spencer had broken the record for most moving parts on a sculpture.
 He then invites Carly, Freddie, and Sam to help him "finish" the sculpture (by adding extra pieces) so they can receive co-artist credit.